The MLA and UK students

-We are discussing this with medical schools, and our own Professional and Linguistic Assessment Board (PLAB) team as well as wider stakeholders and our expert reference group.
-We have not made a decision yet.
+We are discussing this with medical schools, as well as wider stakeholders and our expert reference group.
+We have not decided yet.
 Our current thinking is that we would set guidance and medical schools would make the final decision.

 Our current thinking is that we will set a maximum number of attempts.
 We are still deciding the exact number.

 Medical schools would then decide how many attempts to allow their students (up to the maximum).
 For the knowledge test, you will enter the next available sitting.
 There will be no specific resit dates or papers.
 For the CPSA, resits will be in line with medical school policies.